bvhemanth/skillenzaLandingPage/README.md

 # skillenzaLandingPage

-You can view by clicking this link https://bvhemanth.github.io/skillenzaLandingPage/index.html
+You can view landing page by clicking this link https://bvhemanth.github.io/skillenzaLandingPage/index.html